amazon-ion/ion-docs/_books/ion-1-1/src/modules/defining_modules.md

 For each `arg`:
 * **If the `arg` is a `macro` clause**, the clause is processed and the resulting macro definition is appended to the end of the macro table being constructed.
-* **If the `arg` is an `export` clause**, the clause is processed and the referenced macro definition is appended to the end of the macro table being constructed.
 * **If the `arg` is the name of a module**, the macro definitions in that module's macro table are appended to the end of the macro table being constructed.